Manu Dibango: Career

-The lyrics of the song "Soul Makossa" on the record of the same name contain the word "makossa", which refers to a style of Cameroonian urban music and means "(I) dance" in Dibango's native tongue, the Cameroonian language Duala.
+The lyrics of the song "Soul Makossa" on the album of the same name contain the word "makossa", which refers to a style of Cameroonian urban music and means "(I) dance" in Dibango's native tongue, the Cameroonian language Duala.
 The song has influenced popular music hits, including Kool and the Gang's "Jungle Boogie".

+In Canada, two other songs ranked on the AC charts.
+"Pepe Soup" was number 33 in 1974 and "Ashiko Go" was number 21 in 1975.
+His wife Coco died in 1995; while having a difficult time getting over the loss of what he considered his most beloved "Guardian Angel", Dibango released his religious Lamastabastani album in the same year, which he said is largely inspired by the late Coco.

 He served as the first chairman of the Cameroon Music Corporation, with a high profile in disputes about artists' royalties.
 Dibango was appointed a UNESCO Artist for Peace in 2004.

 His song "Reggae Makossa" is featured on the soundtrack to the 2006 video game Scarface: The World Is Yours.
 In August 2009, he played the closing concert at the revived Brecon Jazz Festival.

-His song "New Bell" in featured on the soundtrack to the 2008 video game Grand Theft Auto IV in the radio station International Funk 99.
+His song "New Bell" is featured on the soundtrack to the 2008 video game Grand Theft Auto IV in the radio station International Funk 99.

-In 1982, Michael Jackson used the "Ma ma-se, ma ma-sa, ma ma-kossa" hook from Dibango's 1972 single "Soul Makossa" without his permission and without credit for his 1983 song "Wanna Be Startin' Somethin'" from his superhit 1982 album Thriller.
-When Dibango found out he considered suing the megastar, but Jackson was quick to admit that he borrowed the line and the matter was settled out of court.In 2007, Rihanna sampled the same hook from Jackson's song for her track "Don't Stop the Music" and did not credit Dibango.
+In 1982, Michael Jackson used the "Ma ma-se, ma ma-sa, ma ma-kossa" hook from Dibango's 1972 single "Soul Makossa", without his permission and without credit, for his 1983 song "Wanna Be Startin' Somethin'" from his superhit 1982 album Thriller.
+When Dibango found out, he considered suing the megastar, but Jackson was quick to admit that he had borrowed the line and the matter was settled out of court.In 2007, Rihanna sampled the same hook from Jackson's song for her track "Don't Stop the Music" and did not credit Dibango.
 When Rihanna had asked Jackson for permission to sample the line, he allegedly approved the request without contacting Dibango beforehand.
 In 2009, Dibango sued both singers.
 Dibango's attorneys brought the case before a court in Paris, demanding €500,000 in damages and asking for Sony BMG, EMI and Warner Music to be "barred from receiving 'mama-se mama-sa'-related income until the matter is resolved".
 The judge ruled that Dibango's claim was inadmissible: a year earlier, a different Paris-area judge had required Universal Music to include Dibango's name in the liner notes of future French releases of "Don't Stop the Music", and, at the time of this earlier court appearance, Dibango had withdrawn legal action, thereby waiving his right to seek further damages.

 In July 2014, he performed an 80th birthday concert at the Olympia in Paris which was broadcast by TV5Monde.

 On 8 September 2015, Michaëlle Jean, Secretary General of the Organisation Internationale de la Francophonie, honoured Manu Dibango with the title of Grand Témoin de la Francophonie aux Jeux Olympiques et Paralympiques de Rio 2016.

-On 24 March 2020, Dibango died from COVID-19 in Melun near Paris.